Stryn Municipality: Stryn Center

 The village of Stryn, a busy and developing small village at the tip of the most northernly of the three short branches at the inner end of Nordfjorden, is the local government and shopping centre for a large community and the junction of roads which connect inner Nordfjord with the rest of Norway.

 Oldedalen Valley

-The southernmost of the three short branches at the inner end of Nordfjorden terminates at the village of Olden from which a lovely valley, Oldedalen, goes due south for about 20 km between slopes rising sharply to more than 1700 m to the edge of the Jostedals glacier.
+The southernmost of the three short branches at the inner end of Nordfjorden terminates at the village of Olden from which a lovely valley, Oldedalen, goes due south for about 20 km between slopes rising sharply to more than 1700 m to the edge of the Jostedal Glacier.

 Olden has two churches.
 The Old Olden Church in the village, was built in 1759 on the site of a Stave church dating from around 1300.
 Its pews, doors, and jambs are made from timbers of the Stave church.
 The "new" Olden Church, a short distance along the valley, was built in 1934 so that the old church could be preserved.